Uru: Ages Beyond Myst: Audio

 Uru's music was composed by Tim Larkin, who had started his career at game publisher Brøderbund, and lobbied hard to be included on Riven's development team.
 Larkin worked on creating different sound effects for Riven and was chosen to score Uru after composer and Myst co-creator Robyn Miller left Cyan in early 1998.
 The music for the game was collected as a soundtrack, Uru Music, that was released in 2003.
+The game also feature the song Burn You Up, Burn You Down performed by Peter Gabriel used as the official theme song for the game.

 Larkin chose the instrumentation for each track based on the various digital environments in the game.
 When the player is in the game's representation of New Mexico, for example, Larkin used a resonator guitar and flutes, creating what he called something "indigenous to a southwest type of feel that's very contemporary".
 In other areas Larkin described the game's music as being "less typical than you would find in most games" because of the exotic landscape the developers had created.
 To create contemporary and exotic types of music in the game, Larkin employed a combination of real and synthesized instruments.
 Sometimes Larkin replaced synthesized performances with those of real musicians, as in the track "Gallery Theme", where a synthesized vocal part was eventually discarded in favor of soprano Tasha Koontz.
 To create an exotic feel, Larkin used a group of Maasai tribesmen's chanting, who were recorded during their visit to Spokane, Washington, where Cyan Worlds was located at that time.

 The Uru soundtrack received two Game Audio Network Guild (G.A.N.G.) nominations in 2004—one for "Best Original Vocal Song (Choral)" for the "Gallery Theme" (which won), and another for "Best Original Soundtrack."
 Beyond its use in Uru, "Gallery Theme" was later used in the theatrical trailer for Steven Spielberg's film, Munich.
 The Uru soundtrack comes on an enhanced CD, containing a (nearly) four-minute music video called "Uru: The Makers" and an audio-only interview with Rand Miller and Tim Larkin.